nasa/webgs/README.md

     4. Ensure the Port and Baud Rate are correct.
     5. Press connect to aircraft.

-### Connect WebGS to Jetson/PX4 via Serial USB Device:
+### Connect WebGS to Jetson/PX4 via Serial USB Device

     Assuming Icarous is configured properly:
     1. Ensure you are on the same network as the device running Icarous.
 Typically this will involve changing the IP address of your machine.